Abhu Dhanda is a filmmaker based in Ottawa, Ontario. He is the self declared critic of his household.

 He reviewed the short films from our collection

 Angels, The Talk, Baba Yaga, Away Home, and Girl in the Hallway, screen on June 12th, 2020 thanks to the generosity of our participating filmmakers: Taylor Olson, Tyler Boyco, Nicole Sitanski & Cheryl Taam, Jana Stackhouse and Valerie Barnhart.
 Click here more information.

-Interested in writing reviews upcoming films and contributing to our site as a guest blogger?
+Interested in writing reviews for films and contributing to our site as a guest blogger?

 Girl in the Hallway

 The Girl in the Hallway will blow you away.

 The story of missing girl Xiana Fairchild is told with vulnerable honesty by poet James DeWolf and animated impeccably by Valerie Barnhart.

 You won’t stop thinking about Xiana, the other children, and the wolves in the night.

 ABHU DHANDA The Talk